bespon/bespon_website/docs/index.md

 One of the goals for BespON is "acceptable" performance even when completely implemented in an interpreted language.
 So far, the pure Python implementation is promising.
-It only contains minimal optimizations (avoidance of globals, use of `__slots__`), and has significant overhead since it saves detailed source information about each data object to support round tripping.
-In spite of this, under CPython it can be only about 2 times slower than LibYAML, the *C implementation* of YAML.
+It contains minimal optimizations (avoidance of globals, use of `__slots__`), and has significant overhead since it saves detailed source information about each data object to support round tripping.
+In spite of this, under CPython it can be only about 2 times slower than PyYAML using LibYAML, the *C implementation* of YAML.
 Under [PyPy](http://pypy.org/), the pure Python implementation can actually be significantly faster than LibYAML.
 An implementation of BespON that left out the round-trip data, or used [Cython](http://cython.org/), could likely be